We understand that some people may have special circumstances.

 We understand some cultures include items of clothing in their religious observance, such as hats, caps, and other headwear.

-- cannot force you to remove it
+- A security screening officer cannot force you to remove the clothing item.

 Carrying religious items